 Bold and beautiful, the city's east neighbourhood is home to some of the city's oldest buildings, as well as exciting new developments; a unique blend of creativity and heritage.

-Uncover the medieval heart of Glasgow by taking a stroll around the Cathedral Precinct, which encompasses the grand Glasgow Cathedral (open now - book tickets in advance), one of the best examples of a medieval cathedral on the Scottish mainland and a truly iconic piece of architecture, the Provand's Lordship, which is the oldest house in Glasgow (built in 1471), and the St Mungo Museum of Religious Life and Art, named after the city’s patron saint.
-Sitting right opposite the Glasgow Cathedral is the Necropolis, a beautiful Victorian garden cemetery with stunning panoramic views over Glasgow, which show just why the city is known as the Dear Green Place.
+Uncover the medieval heart of Glasgow by taking a stroll around the Cathedral Precinct, which encompasses the grand Glasgow Cathedral (reopening April 30 - book tickets in advance), one of the best examples of a medieval cathedral on the Scottish mainland.
+Beside Glasgow Cathedral is the Provand's Lordship (Glasgow's oldest house) and the Necropolis, a beautiful Victorian garden cemetery with panoramic views over Glasgow.
 Often described as an outdoor museum and art gallery, the Necropolis is a fascinating place to visit and is of course open to visitors just now due to being outdoors only.

 There are plenty more green spaces and parks in the east of the city.
-Tollcross Park is home to a stunning rose garden, with a staggering 240 varieties of rose all arranged in the perfect shape of a rosebud, as well as the glen nature walk and a Children's Farm.
-The city's oldest park, Glasgow Green straddles both the city centre and the east.
-The Doulton Fountain, the largest terracotta fountain in the world, stands proudly in front of The People's Palace.
-Just behind the fountain, marvel at one of the city's most unique buildings, Templeton on the Green - the flamboyantly designed building is based on Doge's Palace in Venice.
+Tollcross Park is home to a stunning rose garden and the city's oldest park, Glasgow Green includes The Doulton Fountain, the largest terracotta fountain in the world and one of the city's most unique buildings, Templeton on the Green.
+For more information on Glasgow's parks and gardens visit Glasgow City Council's parks pages.

 For Instagram-worthy images to capture the true spirit of the east of the city, there are two iconic signs that are great to snap.
-The Barras Market sign and the Barrowland Ballroom neon sign and its great news that The Barras Market traders are back in business.
+The Barras Market sign and the Barrowland Ballroom neon sign.
 For music memories, head to the nearby Album Pathway at Barrowland Park, which lists the name and date of thousands of bands that have played the legendary venue, arranged like records on a shelf.
-Which gigs were you at?
-A hidden gem to seek out is Glasgow Women's Library (GWL), which is home to a treasure trove celebrating the lives and achievements of women and a diverse events programme - check out GWL's website for details.
+Can you spot any gigs you attended?

 Enjoy Glasgow's north neighbourhood

-Glasgow's incredibly diverse north neighbourhood is a combination of industrial heritage meets urban playground meets wildlife wonderland.
-Take a journey along the iconic and historic waterway, the Forth and Clyde Canal - an urban retreat and enjoy the many outdoor activities to take part in, from cycling to canoeing, walking to wakeboarding.
+Glasgow's diverse north neighbourhood is a combination of industrial heritage meets urban playground meets wildlife wonderland.
+Take a journey along the historic waterway, the Forth and Clyde Canal - an urban retreat that is great for wildlife spotting and for water-based sporting activities.

 Just across the canal is Glasgow’s very first inner-city nature reserve, Hamilton Claypits Local Nature Reserve.
-Once home to an area of claypits that produced clay to line the canal and keep it watertight, this reserve is renowned for its viewpoint, as well as the wonderful wildlife, flora and fauna that can be enjoyed there.
-Another place for great viewpoints of the city is in Ruchill Park.
+Once home to an area of claypits that produced clay to line the canal and keep it watertight, this reserve is renowned for its viewpoint, as well as the wonderful wildlife, flora and fauna.
 And if you head further north once again, you’ll find one of the oldest nature reserves in Scotland and a designated Site of Special Scientific Interest, Possil Marsh and Loch.
 With a well signposted circular walk around the reserve, you can leisurely meander around this home to rare plants and 150 species of birds.